gecko984/supervenn/README.md

 ### Features (how to)

-#### Plot the chart if you don't have the sets themselves, but rather the intersection sizes
+#### Plot the chart if you don't have the sets themselves, but rather the intersection sizes (new in 0.5.0)
-Use the utility function `make_sets_from_chunk_sizes` to produce synthetic sets of integers from your intersection sizes, and then pass these sets to `supervenn()`.
+Use the utility function `make_sets_from_chunk_sizes` to produce synthetic sets of integers from your intersection sizes.
+These sets will have the right intersection sizes.
+Then pass these sets to `supervenn()`:

 ```python
 from supervenn import supervenn, make_sets_from_chunk_sizes